SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: S I GAME version 3

-\sigame derives FIR/mm line emission of simulated galaxies by post-processing a particle-based cosmological hydrodynamics simulation.
-Figure\,\ref{fig:chart} provides a quick look at the overall structure of \sigame version 3.
-This section will summarize the updates made since the last version of the code, with more details below (Sect.\ \ref{sec:method}).
+\sigame derives FIR/millimeter line emission of simulated galaxies by postprocessing a particle-based cosmological hydrodynamics simulation.
+We currently use particle-based simulations, but grid-based simulations are in principle also usable with the new framework presented here.
+Figure\,\ref{fig:chart} provides a quick look at the overall structure of \sigame version 3. \cite{Leung2020} adapted version 2 of \sigame to apply it to the \simba simulation for the first time to study the \cii luminosity function at $z=6$.
+With this version 3, the main updates are: